microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-02.md

 ## Notes & Guidance

-- to archive this item the student have to undestand the permissions in the ADO and work items insite the ADO.
+- To archive this item the student have to understand the permissions in the ADO and work items insite the ADO.
   - More information in https://docs.microsoft.com/en-us/azure/devops/boards/work-items/about-work-items?view=azure-devops&tabs=agile-process